 While it can be fun (and often less expensive) to DIY, there are certain jobs that are best left to professionals.
 Projects like intricate tilework, cabinet installation, and countertop replacement can actually decrease the value of your home if they’re not done correctly — so get the most bang for your buck by bringing in qualified tradespeople who can help you select quality materials and install them properly.

 Specialized renos that affect the guts of your home (including its structure, electrical, plumbing, gas, and heating or air conditioning) should always be completed by licensed professionals who are equipped to meet today’s safety standards.
+It’s especially important to hire licensed and insured professionals for electrical work.
+If even a minor electrical repair is done incorrectly, it could cause a fire, electrical shock, or serious injury.

 Expect unexpected expenses